halbgut/meteor-altboiler/README.md

 ### `altboiler(options)`

 **options** - `Object`:
-An object containing the configuration for `altboilder`.
+An object containing the configuration for `altboiler`.
   * **action** - `HTMLString` | `TemplateName` | `HTMLReturningFunction`, *true*: This is what will be served to all routes before meteor.
   * **onLoad** - `FunctionName`: The name of a function defined in side the `action`.
 The function is asynchronous.
 So it's passed a callback that you have to call inside it.

 This function is a helper to configure altboiler.
-You shouldn't access `altboilder.config` directly.
+You shouldn't access `altboiler.config` directly.

 ### `altboiler.getTemplate(templateName, assets)`